-In a very large mixing bowl, add all the ingredients for the meatballs.
+Add all the ingredients for the Italian meatballs into a very large mixing bowl.
 I toss everything in together.

-The scoop is considered the small size, which holds about 2 teaspoons and measures 1.5 inches in diameter.
-It takes a little more than an ounce of meatball mixture to fill it.
+This scoop is considered the small size, which holds about 2 teaspoons and measures 1.5 inches in diameter.
+It takes a little more than an ounce of Italian meatball mixture to fill it.
 Four meatballs usually end up weighing about 4.5 ounces.

-Scoop the mixture into your hand, roll into a ball and then arrange on a parchment-lined baking sheet.
+Scoop the mixture into your hand, roll it into a ball and then arrange it on a parchment-lined